Richard Darbyshire: Career

 After university, Darbyshire briefly joined a Manchester band called Zu Zu Sharks, composed of Adam and the Ants bassist Gary Tibbs and Alistair Gordon on keyboards.
 Their single "Love Tumbles Down" was a number-one hit in Spain, but Darbyshire left the band in 1983, unhappy with their pop sound.

 Darbyshire continued writing songs.
-One of them, "Put Your Foot Down" was recorded by the Temptations for their album Together Again, released in 1987.
+One of them, "Put Your Foot Down", was recorded by the Temptations for their album Together Again, released in 1987.
 He also co-wrote songs with singer Tessa Niles in 1985 for her upcoming album (which ultimately went unreleased).
 He also performed session work for Universal Music Group (UMG).

-In 1985, Virgin Records, now part of Capitol Music Group, wanted to sign Darbyshire to a contract, while Chrysalis Records asked him to be the vocalist/guitarist for a fledgling band consisting of drummer Anthony 'Tich' Critchlow and keyboardist Marcus Vere.
+In 1985, Virgin Records, now part of Capitol Music Group, wanted to sign Darbyshire to a contract, while Chrysalis Records asked him to be the vocalist/guitarist for a fledgling band consisting of drummer Anthony "Tich" Critchlow and keyboardist Marcus Vere.
 After he sang the vocal on a track the band was working on called "Living in a Box", he chose to sign a five-year contract with the band, who ultimately named themselves after the song, Living in a Box.
 The band released two albums: Living in a Box (1987) and Gatecrashing (1989).
 Their eponymous single reached the top 20 in the US.

 In 1990, while the band was recording their third full-length album, artistic differences between EMI (who had bought Chrysalis Records) and Darbyshire resulted in the split of the band before the album was completed.

 In 1991, he sang "I Love a Lady" with Bandzilla, a big band created and led by composer-arranger Richard Niles (then-husband of Tessa Niles, with whom Darbyshire had previously worked).

 His debut solo effort, How Many Angels was released in 1994.
 Singer Lisa Stansfield co-wrote two of the songs, "This I Swear" and "Tell Him No", and sang backing vocals on the album.
 How Many Angels also featured songs originally written for Living in a Box's third album, and new songs written by Darbyshire and Frank Musker.
 The album would be re-released in two different forms: Love Will Provide (1999) and This I Swear (20 tracks special edition) (2009), each including B-sides and new tracks.

 Darbyshire then continued to write and produce songs with and for other artists, particularly Lisa Stansfield, but also Mike Francis, Frank Musker, Richard Niles, James Last, Monica Naranjo, Level 42, and Jennifer Rush.

 In 2004, Darbyshire won first prize at the USA Songwriting Competition in the R&B category.

 Personal life and death

 Darbyshire opened several songwriting workshops in London, to give writing lessons to young artists.

 Darbyshire died on 10 November 2025, at the age of 65.
-He is survived by his wife, singer/vocal coach Sonia Jones.
+He is survived by his wife, singer and vocal coach Sonia Jones.
+She sang the title track for the film Monty Python's Life of Brian (1979).